EighteenZi/rocksdb_wiki/Block-Cache.md

 If `BlockBasedTableOptions.block_cache` is null, a default 8MB cache will be used.
 To disable block cache, set `BlockBasedTableOptions.no_block_cache` to true.

 Block cache stores uncompressed block contents.
 Optionally, you can have a second layer block cache which stores compressed block content.
 It can be enable via `BlockBasedTableOptions.compressed_block_cache`.
+It is disabled by default since OS page cache is playing the role.

 By default insert to block cache will success even when the cache reaches its capacity and no blocks can be evicted from it.
 To enforce a strict capacity, call `NewLRUCache()` with a third parameter equal to true: